 Read more about Shawnadithit

-Were the Beothuks really the Skraelings of Viking sagas?
+Were the Beothuks really the Skraelings of Norse sagas?

 with red clothing and humped canoes, which matches the Beothuks.
 (The pale Skraeling woman in a dark dress who came ashore